 in combination with the great fzf

-option to display the results below for a better overview.
-I call the alias jump
+display the results below for a better overview.
+I call the alias

 :